-The authors thank the clinicians of the University of Michigan Blood and Marrow Transplant program and at the Indiana University Blood and Marrow Transplant program, and the Barcelona Endothelium Team and Stem Cell Transplantation Unit at the Hospital Clinic of Barcelona.
-The Indiana University blood and marrow transplant data managers Lindsey Elmore and Rose Case, and all the members of the Paczesny's laboratory.

-Financial disclosure statement: The authors acknowledge funding sources, including the National Institutes of Health (U54 HD071598 - Indiana University Center for Pediatric Pharmacology, RC1 HL101102, R01 CA168814), the Leukemia & Lymphoma Society Scholar Award (129315), and the Lilly Physician Scientist Initiative Award.
+The authors would like to thank the clinicians of the University of Michigan Blood and Marrow Transplant program and at the Indiana University Blood and Marrow Transplant program, and the Barcelona Endothelium Team and Stem Cell Transplantation Unit at the Hospital Clinic of Barcelona.
+The Indiana University BMT data managers Lindsey Elmore and Rose Case, and all the members of the Paczesny's laboratory.
+We would like to acknowledge our funding sources, including the National Institutes of Health (U54 HD071598 - Indiana University Center for Pediatric Pharmacology, RC1 HL101102, R01 CA168814), and the Leukemia & Lymphoma Society Scholar Award (129315), the Lilly Physician Scientist Initiative Award.